tiawl/sedjutsu/README.md

 ## Important notes

-- Each script has its own README written as a header comment. **You can find a (GIF-formatted) WATCHME version for each README into the doc directory**.
+- Each script has its own README written as a header comment. **You can find a (GIF-formatted) WATCHME version for each README into the `./doc` directory**.
 Except a brief description, it contains useful details to make the script work:
     - A command example.
     - A set of usable environment variables to configure the script.
     - Potential known limitations.